raspberrypilearning/alien-language/en/step_4.md

 + Click the **Start listening** button, then say your alien word for "left".

-If your machine learning model recognises it, it will display what it thinks you said.
+If your machine learning model recognises it, it will display what it predicts you said.
 ![Arrow pointing to the start listening button](images/test-your-model.png)

 + Test whether the model recognises your alien word for "right" as well.